 - The “opt-out” option does not require us to take active decisions because it is the default.
 One might think that is the standard or that is the most correct; in fact, it is but may not be for all.

-- It may not be suitable for instances that we might need continued involvement such as ,,,
+- It may not be suitable for instances in which we might need continued involvement such as ,,,

 - The implementers might drop to provide adequate education to perform a well-informed decision.
 As a result, the user’s satisfaction may diminish with time and more importantly the commitment.